brianshumate/vaultron/README.md

 🚫  Sorry, Vaultron does not support Vault version: 0.6.0
 ```

+You are specifying either a non-existent version (maybe a typo?) or you are
-then you are trying to use a version for which no Docker images exists.
+specifying a version for which no Docker images exists.
+This second case is
+not a problem with Vaultron, there are some versions which were released as
+binaries, but not Docker images.

 ## Resources